-Along with other gulf countries, Saudi Arabia is also known for its excellent quality gold at relatively low prices.
-Consequently, many people tend to buy gold from Saudi Arabia to return home.
+Like other Gulf countries, Saudi Arabia is also known for its excellent quality gold at relatively low prices.
+Consequently, many people buy gold from Saudi Arabia to return home.

 However, Saudi Arabia limits how much cash or gold you can take back home without declaring.
-If you plan to go back to your home country with money or gold from Saudi Arabia, this article is for you.
+If you plan to return to your home country with money or gold from Saudi Arabia, this article is for you.

 How Much Cash/Gold Can You Carry From Saudi Arabia?

 Article 23 of the Anti-money Laundering Law of Saudi Arabia issued by the Royal decree (M / 20) dated 05/02/1439 Hijri states that one can only carry cash or gold amounting to SR60,000 (16,000 USD).